 A convenience store chain which is based in Salina and has 10 locations across Kansas is working to help fill-up local community foodbanks.

-According to 24 / 7 Stores, during the month of September, National Hunger Action Month, all ten 24/7 Travel Stores locations across the state will collect monetary donations for local food banks at the register and match donations for the first $30,000 donated.
+According to 24 /7 Stores, during the month of September, National Hunger Action Month, all ten 24/7 Travel Stores locations across the state will collect monetary donations for local food banks at the register and match donations up to the first $5,000 donated at each store.
+The ultimate goal is to collect $100,000.

 Participating food banks include: